crskycode/KrkrDump/README.md

 # Kirikiri Z File Dumper

-This tool can works with for some new engines.
+This tool is designed to work with newer versions of the Kirikiri engine, enabling file extraction and analysis.

-## How to use
+## Usage Instructions

-The tool reads a json-based config file when it starts up.
-That config file should have the same name as the dll. e.g `KrkrDump.json`
+The tool requires a JSON configuration file that must share the same base name as the DLL (e.g., `KrkrDump.dll` and `KrkrDump.json`).

-Here is an example of a valid config file:
+### Configuration Example

 ```json
 {